Rish-it/GeminiHealth/README.md

-# Creating the README.md file with the provided content

-content = """
 # GeminiHealth

 GeminiHealth is an advanced medical records application designed to streamline healthcare management and enhance patient care.
 Built using [Next.js](https://nextjs.org/) and [ShadCN UI](https://shadcn.dev/), this platform leverages cutting-edge AI technologies to provide accurate diagnoses and personalized treatment suggestions.